birdsley/IS477/README.md

 If you choose to run the results in your own envionrment based on the scripts we have provided, you will need the following libraries: Subprocess, os, sys, pandas, requests, numpy, seaborn, zipfile, io, StringIO, hashlib, json, re, sqlite3, and matplotlib.

+Additionally, our raw, processed, and joined data can also be viewed here along with the final results: https://uofi.app.box.com/folder/354716358671.
+All course staff should have access, but if this is an issue please reach out to samuel36@illinois.edu or mstrobl3@illinois.edu.

 **Data Acquisition Documentation**